learn-hunger/visual-gestures/paper.md

 cursor control hover, click, drag, and drop through hand gestures in the air.
 It replaces traditional touch-based interactions with intuitive, natural gestures, offering seamless performance, offline support, and uninterrupted productivity.
-Designed with a modular architecture, it is highly extensible across diverse applications.
+Designed with an event-driven architecture, it is highly extensible across diverse applications.
 The library is open-source and available on GitHub \: https://github.com/learn-hunger/visual-gestures

 # Statement of need